BertonYang18/BARN-monkey/README.md

 See  the [order_number_of_behaviors_in_paper.doc](https://github.com/BertonYang18/BARN-monkey/blob/main/data) for the order number and definition of behaviors in the paper (0~18).

 ## Instruction videos for using the code
-We recorded the [videos](https://pan.baidu.com/s/19kWRaqO7V_Ospyum29MsgA?pwd=euv3) (Extraction code:：euv3) to show how to use our code for detecting a new video.
-(Please prepare the code environment as the following steps)
+We made the [videos](https://pan.baidu.com/s/19kWRaqO7V_Ospyum29MsgA?pwd=euv3) (Extraction code:：euv3) to show how to use our code for detecting a new video.
+(Please prepare the data and code environment in advance as the following steps) (We would add the captions to the videos as soon as possible.)

 ## Note